 While Khat may not necessarily have a physically addictive nature, it is probably better off keeping this particular substance illegal.
 Khat has no actual benefits behind its use, and psychological addiction can be just as serious as a physical addiction.

 Being trapped in addiction can be a scary place to be.
 No matter what substance you or a loved one may be struggling with, Arete Recovery is here to help.
-Call us at 844-318-7500 now, and you’ll be connected to our addiction specialists who are available 24/7 to get you started on the admissions process.
+Call us at 844-318-7500 now or contact us online, and you’ll be connected to our addiction specialists who are available 24/7 to get you started on the admissions process.
 Don’t delay; begin your journey toward recovery and the happy, healthy life you deserve today!